Confession: I hate math…

 - There is almost no better feeling than paying off the last dollar of your debt.
 Not there yet?
 Stick with it!
 You’ll be dancing a serious happy dance when your debt hits ZERO.

 - Hitting the ‘Book It’ button on a vacation after saving up.
-Trust me, going into debt to travel does not feel the same as being able to pay for it in cash.
+Trust me, going into debt to travel does not feel the same as being able to pay for it in cold hard cash.

 - Have you ever bought something and instantly knew it was a bad idea?
 Having a budget will give you the freedom to spend money but never have regrets about affordability.
 I can’t guarantee you’ll never make a bad purchase (mall mirrors make everything look good), but you won’t have to worry about paying your rent because of it.